top of page

 - Noreen Ryan, Domain Lead for Quality Healthcare, Imperial College London School of Medicine

-We recommend that SusQI principles be integrated directly into existing QI learning outcomes as per the recommendations of the 2019 Academy of Medical Royal Colleges report; Developing Quality Improvement into Practice. (p6-10, QI Curriculum).
+We recommend that SusQI principles be integrated directly into existing QI learning outcomes as per the recommendations of the 2019 Academy of Medical Royal Colleges report; Developing Quality Improvement into Practice. (p6-10, QI Curriculum) to educate and empower health professionals to practice more sustainable healthcare.

-Both the GMC Outcomes for graduates 2018, the NMC Standards of Proficiency for Midwives 2019 and the World Federation of Occupational Therapists have set standards for embedding sustainable healthcare into professional practice while the Academy of Medical Royal Colleges has embedded sustainable healthcare principles into its QI curriculum.
+Increasingly, professional bodies reflect the importance of sustainable practice in curricula, standards and assessments including, GMC Outcomes for graduates 2018, GMC Good Medical Practice 2024, the NMC Standards of Proficiency for Midwives 2019,the World Federation of Occupational Therapists and the Care Quality Commission Assessment Framework who have all set standards for embedding sustainable healthcare into professional practice.

 #2: STAFF AND STUDENTS CARE ABOUT SUSTAINABILITY

-Healthcare staff and students are increasingly voicing concerns about the ecological crisis and the need for the health sector to respond and lead by example.
+Healthcare students, staff and patients are increasingly voicing concerns about the ecological crisis and the need for the health sector to respond and lead by example.

 Although all sectors need to be involved in the sustainable transformation of our society, there are a number of reasons why the healthcare sector should take the lead.

-Health professionals have a respected voice in society and are therefore ideally positioned to educate, advocate, model and lead sustainable change with colleagues, patients, policymakers and the public.
+1. Health professionals are trusted advisors within society and ideally positioned to educate, advocate, model and lead sustainable change with colleagues, patients, policymakers and the public.

-A sustainable health-service would ideally include a redistribution of resources, and a reorientation of health activity towards health promotion and disease prevention, both of which could result in significant health gains while reducing environmental impact.
+A sustainable health-service would ideally include a redistribution of resources, and reorientation of health activity towards health promotion and disease prevention, both of which could result in significant health gains while reducing environmental impact.
+Clinical leadership is vital for effective adoption and integration of sustainable practices.

 SusQI is a practical way for healthcare professionals to become agents for change in their daily practice and can form a foundation for driving cultural change.